Sunday, 20 March 2016

 Anytime you have a list of items which each require more detail, the description list is a good idea.

-tag — the description — can hold any other elements: paragraphs, images, other lists.
+Definition lists are even more powerful than you might already realize because the <dd> tag — the description — can hold any other elements: paragraphs, images, other lists.
 This means that a description list can be a very content-rich markup scheme whenever you have individual items which each need additional details of any kind.

 There is also one off-the-wall use for description lists, which is somewhat controversial.
 It was included as an example in the HTML4 specification, but removed for HTML5: script-like dialogue.